w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 #### Requested Flag (00000001)

 When set, the least significant bit recommends the request should be traced.
+Typical use for this flag is propagating a sampling decision from the service originating the distributed trace.
+For instance, if originating service has a logic to record information about 1 of every 100 requests - the one that was marked for recording will have this flag set to `1`.

+Many distributed tracing scenarios may be broken when only small subset of calls participated in this distributed trace were collected.
+Thus it is important to follow the header mutation rules.
+This flag can only be changed from `0` to `1`, and not the other way around.
+So the decision of one component to record will be respected by every component.

+Abuse of this flag - always setting it to `1` will - also lead to broken scenarios.
+Most platforms will respect this flag, but have a protection in place to limit the amount of collected traces.
+And the logic of this limiting may differ from component to component.
+Thus on high volume of traces when different components will apply different policies - most traces will not have full information.

-A caller who defers a tracing decision leaves this flag unset.
+Caller who defers a tracing decision SHOULD leaves this flag unset.
+Caller may communicate the priority of deferred decision (most likely will be collected) using `recorded` flag.

+Flag `recorded` can also be used to communicate the ask to collect information or notify that information was collected and available for querying from the caller service.

 #### Recorded Flag (00000010)

-When set, the least significant bit documents that the caller may have recorded trace data.
+When set, the second least significant bit documents that the caller may have recorded trace data.
 A caller who does not record trace data  out-of-band leaves this flag unset.

 #### Other Flags